 Purple: MBA, Blue: MA (International Relations), Green: Either.

 Please note this is a sample guide for full-time students.
 It is by no means a firm map of course, and each individual’s schedule will vary.

-*Three required IR core courses must be selected from three of the four subject areas: Theory & Policy, Economics, Regional Studies, and Security Studies.
-At least one of the IR core or elective courses must be at level 700 or above.
+*Three required IR core courses must be selected from three of the four subject areas: Theory & Policy, Political Economy, Regional Studies, and Security Studies.

-**The MBA/MA IR dual degree requires that students complete 40 credits at the Questrom School of Business, 32 credits in the Department of International Relations, and at least 8 Credits from either school (two to three electives, depending on where they are taken)
+**The MBA/MA IR dual degree requires that students complete 40 credits at the Questrom School of Business, 32 credits in the Pardee School, and at least 8 Credits from either school (two to three electives, depending on where they are taken)

 Master of Business Administration